sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

    * Refer to your **moves** to get ideas for your character
  * Tell parts of the story
    * Tell your character's backstory
-   * Control your character's hirelings and animal companions
+   * Command your character's hirelings and animal companions
    * Refer to your **moves** to see what boundaries you can push

 As the conversation unfolds, the rules will chime in as well.
 When that